Rvannest/web-scraper/README.md

 # web-scraper
-Testing out python webscraper for a website
+Testing out a python web scraper for a website, doesn't work yet